google/mako/docs/CONCEPTS.md

 are built using Bazel (or Google's internal equivalent).
 When using Bazel we can use [SWIG](http://www.swig.org/) to wrap this C++ code and make it available in other languages.
-This is much more difficult in a `go build/test` based build, however, because `go build`'s support for SWIG is relatively rudimentary (or at least we don't know how to organize things to make the Go toolchain actually build our many C++ libraries).
+This is much more difficult in a `go build/test` based build, however, as `go build`'s SWIG support seems better suited to simpler, single-library use cases.

 Thus, the strategy for `go build/test` based code is to import a thin, pure Go library that implements the Quickstore API and communicates over